spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

     - Click on the newly provisioned PCG cluster to review its details.

-    - Download the PCG cluster's Kubeconfig file from the **Overview** tab.
-Click on the Kubeconfig file name to download it to your local machine, as highlighted in the screenshot below.
+    - Download the PCG cluster's kubeconfig file from the **Overview** tab.
+Click on the kubeconfig file name to download it to your local machine, as highlighted in the screenshot below.

       ![A screenshot highlighting the kubeconfig file to download from Palette.](/troubleshooting-pcg-download_kubeconfig.png)

-    - After you download the PCG cluster's Kubeconfig file, use the following commands to make a GET request to one of the [Kubernetes API server endpoints](https://kubernetes.io/docs/reference/using-api/health-checks/#api-endpoints-for-health), `/readyz` or `'/livez'`.
-Replace `[path_to_kubeconfig]` placeholder with the path to the Kubeconfig file you downloaded in the previous step.
+    - After you download the PCG cluster's kubeconfig file, use the following commands to make a GET request to one of the [Kubernetes API server endpoints](https://kubernetes.io/docs/reference/using-api/health-checks/#api-endpoints-for-health), `/readyz` or `'/livez'`.
+Replace `[path_to_kubeconfig]` placeholder with the path to the kubeconfig file you downloaded in the previous step.
 A status code `ok` or `200` indicates the Kubernetes API server is healthy.
     <br />

       ```bash